mitar/node-pg-reactivity-benchmark/README.md

 A reading of [`index.js`](./index.js) (variable `QUERIES`) is recommended to understand the operations performed.
 See [`livequery.sql`](reactivequery.sql) for a reactive query used.
-By default, the benchmark opens 50 parallel reactive queries, each reactive query having a different `assignments.class_id` condition, and inserts 100 rows into `scores` table per second.
+By default, the benchmark opens 50 parallel reactive queries, each reactive query having a different `assignments.class_id` condition, and inserts 100 rows into `scores` table per second, updates 100 rows in `scores` table per second, and deletes 100 rows from `scores` table per second.

 The following commands can be used to get the application running on your machine: